The A-Z of International SEO to Expand Local Business

 Now that you know what international SEO is and what steps you need to take to build your basic web presence in the new market, it’s time to bust some myths about international SEO.

-So, when people start pointing fingers at international SEO and ask questions they only need a minute to figure out themselves, it doesn’t surprise us.
+So, when people start pointing fingers at international SEO and ask questions, they only need a minute to figure out themselves; this doesn’t surprise us.

 You need to spend time and understand the guidelines that Google has so generously (and responsibly) been publishing as the needs arise.

 Read the Webmasters blog.

 The reason is, depending on your needs and niches, you might simply use subdirectories to tend to the needs of their multi-regional or multilingual content.

 Use ccTLDs when it’s an absolute necessity.

 No, it won’t.
 You can’t simply translate your website word-to-word into a new language, publish this content on the new website, and hope for it to optimize successfully on a country or language’s associated Google domain.